Cort responds to the Bishopric two months later: "You can accommodate the residents of the old Palma prison"

 No hay anuncios

 In this regard, the prelate cited as examples the President of the United States, Donald Trump, and the Israeli Prime Minister, Benjamin Netanyahu.
-Regarding the former, he stated: “Trump makes his people pray.
-If they pray to win the war, that is not a pure prayer.
+In relation to the former, he stated: “Trump makes his people pray.
+If they pray to win the war, that is not a clean prayer.
 That is not Christianity.”

-Taltavull also stressed that the Church does not adopt political positions, for example on issues such as the reception of migrants.
+Taltavull also underlined that the Church does not adopt political positions, for example on issues such as welcoming migrants.
 In this case, he defended this position because, as he said, it responds to “following the Gospel”.

 Cargando